BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

 The magnificent and rare Standardwing (or Wallace’s Standardwing) was made famous by David Attenborough’s birds of paradise film, and we will visit one of its display trees.
 This extraordinary bird of paradise only occurs on Halmahera and neighbouring Bacan and was for many years thought to be extinct until its rediscovery in the 1980s, and this is indeed our prime reason for visiting this area.
 As we wait under the tree at dawn, we will first hear the loud display calls as the first glimmers of light appear through the canopy.
 As the sun rises, the activity rapidly increases and gradually our monotone surroundings will gain colour as flashes of glistening green breast-shields and orange legs will be seen.
 Before we know it, we will be engrossed in the spectacular display going on just a few metres above us.
 Males, with white standards sticking out in all directions, call loudly and suddenly leap into the air before parachuting back down to their perch in the hope of attracting a rather drab female.
 When one appears, she causes a near riot as rival males tussle over the ultimate prize!
 This is what we will all have been waiting for and none of us will be disappointed!

 There are still good numbers of pigeons and parrots here, and we will likely see Blue-capped, Scarlet-breasted and Grey-headed Fruit-Doves, Spectacled, Cinnamon-bellied and Pied Imperial Pigeons, Red-flanked Lorikeet, Chattering Lory (declining owing to trapping), Moluccan Hanging Parrot, Great-billed Parrot, White Cockatoo (still fairly common in spite of ongoing clearance), Violet-necked Lory, Moluccan King Parrot and both Red-cheeked and Eclectus Parrots.
-We will also be eager to see the stunning Ivory-breasted Pitta (the aptly named Pitta maxima!).
+We will also be eager to see North Moluccan Pitta and in particular the stunning Ivory-breasted Pitta (the aptly named Pitta maxima!).
 Its wolf-whistle-like calls will echo around the forest and before too long we should be able to track down this most impressive species.

 In the evenings we will look for Halmahera’s impressive selection of nightbirds.
 Nightbirding here is exciting and we have a great chance of finding Moluccan Scops Owl, Halmahera Boobook, Large-tailed Nightjar and the weird and elusive Moluccan Owlet-Nightjar.
 Barking Owl is a possibility too.